How Car Shipping Works

 Step 2: Reserve Your Shipment

-Once you’re ready, we confirm the details and start carrier scheduling.
-Some routes have frequent carrier traffic and others are more seasonal — that’s why flexibility can improve both cost and pickup speed.
+Once you’re ready, the details are confirmed and carrier scheduling begins.
+Some routes have frequent carrier traffic, while others are more seasonal.
+That is why flexibility can improve both cost and pickup speed.

-The driver typically calls before pickup to confirm the meeting location and time.
-Door-to-door is the goal, but if your street has restrictions (tight turns, low wires, limited parking), the carrier may suggest a nearby accessible spot.
+The driver usually calls ahead to confirm the meeting location and timing.
+Door-to-door is the goal, but if your street has restrictions such as tight turns, low trees, or limited parking, the carrier may suggest a nearby accessible location.

-Step 4: Pickup Inspection + Bill of Lading (BOL)
+Step 4: Pickup Inspection & Bill of Lading

-At pickup, the driver performs a condition inspection and notes existing marks on a document called the Bill of Lading (BOL).
-This is the official record of the vehicle’s condition at pickup and delivery.
+At pickup, the driver performs a condition inspection and notes existing marks on the Bill of Lading (BOL).
+This becomes the official record of the vehicle’s condition at pickup and delivery.

 Step 5: Transit & Updates

 Your car is secured and transported.
-Timing depends on distance, route density, weather, traffic, and required breaks for drivers.
-High-volume corridors like Texas auto transport and Florida car delivery timelines often have strong carrier availability.
+Timing depends on distance, weather, route density, traffic, and required driver breaks.
+High-volume lanes such as Texas auto transport and Florida car shipping often have stronger availability.

 At delivery, you inspect the vehicle with the driver and compare the condition to the pickup BOL notes.
-Once everything checks out, you complete acceptance and your shipment is finalized.
+Once everything checks out, the shipment is finalized.

 What Affects Car Shipping Cost?

 Pricing is driven by market conditions and shipment details.
-Here are the most common factors that influence your rate:
+These are the most common factors that influence your rate.

 Transport Options: Open, Enclosed, Standard & Expedited